JuliusKoronci/javascript-clean-code/lib/examples/nested-loops/README.md

 > YAGNI - You aren't gonna need it

 Let's return back to our intents here for a second.
-We are supposed to be able to prepend or append any kind of text and that should do for now.
+We are supposed to be able to prepend or prepend any kind of text and that should do for now.
 Since we have broken down our initial solution to small, reusable and replaceable functions, we can very easily create a different solution, if the need arises and just refactor and replace what we have so far without worrying much about breaking the code.